developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### General UI Configuration - Battery Swap UI Popup

-This Managed Configuration allows an Administrator using an EMM to configure whether the Device User will automatically be presented with the Battery Swap UI when the device battery level drops below a fixed threshold.
+This Managed Configuration allows an Administrator using an EMM to configure whether the Device User is automatically presented with the Battery Swap UI when the device battery level drops below a fixed threshold.

 - If the value ***Disable*** is chosen, the Device User IS NOT automatically presented with the Battery Swap UI when the device battery level drops below a fixed threshold.